IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 ---

 ## GENERAL ASSIGNMENTS
+There are other assignments listed on the thesis paper and thesis project pages.

 ### MS THESIS BEGINNING OF SEMESTER STATUS DOC
 By or before Monday Jan 26 at noon, email deangela.duff@nyu.edu a PDF of your responses to the MS Thesis Beginning of Semester Status doc (MS_Thesis_Paper_Preliminaries.doc) found under files on basecamp.